How to design wireframes that work

 How to present a user journey?

-Earlier I got the question in our team: do we show the wireframes in the presentation or just the design mockups?
+Earlier I got a question from our team: do we show the wireframes in the presentation or just the design mockups?
 Where do we use annotations?

-So when do you choose a wireframe and when a prototype?
-Can you skip wire framing all together and jump straight to the latter?
+So when do you choose a wireframe and when is a prototype?
+Can you skip wireframing altogether and jump straight to the latter?
 As usual time and budget are significant factors here as prototyping takes much more time.
 If you are for example doing a proposal or pitch, wireframes are a good choice to mockup an idea.
-On the other hand if your project is more developed and you have a better look on the scope and the budget, and you want a higher fidelity interaction from the audience involved, rapid prototyping might be definitely the way to go.
+On the other hand, if your project is more developed you have a better look at the scope and the budget, and you want a higher fidelity interaction from the audience involved, rapid prototyping might be definitely the way to go.

 Related articles